 1. Advertising on social media

 Social Media is one of the best mediums for advertisement, as the cost is very low and you can be very specific with the population you target, social media advertising is a popular alternative for small businesses.
-For example, if you run a retail business, you can utilize ad targeting tools to filter your audience so that your social advertisements are only seen by those who fit a specific demographic and live within a particular mile radius of your store.
+For example, if you run a retail business, you can utilise ad targeting tools to filter your audience so that your social advertisements are only seen by those who fit a specific demographic and live within a particular mile radius of your store.

 You may choose from a variety of social media sites for social advertising, including: